there4/fogbugz-php-cli/README.md

-     recent                        :: Get the five most recent cases you've worked on current                       :: Get the number for your current case view (#case#)                 :: Get info about the current or a particular case
+     recent                        :: Get the five most recent cases you've worked on current                       :: Get the number for your current case view (#case#)                 :: Get info about the current or a particular case cases                         :: Get a list of cases in your current active filter filters                       :: Get a list of available filters

     Editing:
-     estimate (#case#) (#hours#)   :: Set the estimate for a case note (#case#) ("note string") :: Set a note for a particular case start (#case#)                :: Start working on a case
+     setfilter (#filter#)          :: Set the current active filter estimate (#case#) (#hours#)   :: Set the estimate for a case note (#case#) ("note string") :: Set a note for a particular case start (#case#)                :: Start working on a case